11 Actionable Shopify SEO Tips for Your Shopify Store

-- Reduce the size of your
+- Reduce the size of your images.

-- Avoid using too many different web fonts – just pick one or two
+- Avoid using too many different web fonts – just pick one or two.

 - Use a responsive website design so your shop looks great on all devices – laptop, mobile and tablet.

 When your site is easy to navigate and loads quickly, your customers will be satisfied and spend more time looking around your store.
 That’s a good thing because search engines consider how long people spend on your website.

-Use your Google Analytics integration
+8. Use your Google Analytics integration

 To locate the pages, go to Acquisition > All Traffic > Source/Medium.
-Click on google/organic.
+Click on Google/Organic.

-Fix broken links and set-up redirects for old pages
+9. Fix broken links and set-up redirects for old pages

 Not only are broken links super frustrating for customers, but search engines also don’t like them either.
 When links on your website are broken – or the pages have disappeared, users are served a 404-error message.
 Google might then redirect your traffic elsewhere – potentially not even on your site.